 The current median dwelling value in Darwin is at $388,018 with the median sale price at $462,970 for houses and $283,774 for units, continuing the decline that we've seen over the past few years, since its peak in 2015.
 There has been a decrease in dwelling values showing a drop of 2.8% over the last decade.
 The average number of days on the market for sale properties is at roughly 68 days for a sale (much lower than previous years) as of January 2020.

 The gross rental yields are slowly climbing from previous years also, up 5.4% for houses and 6.7% for units as of January 2020.

-The Darwin housing market is relatively small which means "big projects and investments have a large impact on the demand for housing" which in turn is reflected in housing prices.
+The Darwin housing market is relatively small which in turn is reflected in housing prices.
 According to Eliza Owen of Onthehouse.com.au, values of both houses and units in Darwin have been steadily lowering after a dramatic drop back in December 2015.
 This is likely due to the fall in commodity prices, and the removal of the first home-owner grant for existing dwellings resulting in more new dwellings being constructed and first home buyers being better financed to buy those properties.